 All applicants will also be required to sign up to the DBS Update Service at their own expense.
 Proof that the applicant has signed up for the update service will be required before a licence is granted.
-The applicant will, as their own expense.
-Failure to do so could result in their licence being suspended.
+The applicant will, as report.